L-g00438909/my_work/README.md

 <img src="statistics1.png">
 <img src="statistics2.png">

-First Observations:
+Observations:
 -   Gentoo: Largest in body mass and flipper size with smallest bill depth
-- Adelie: Smallest in body mass (mean: 3706g) and flipper size with smallest bill length
+- Adelie: Smallest in body mass and flipper size with smallest bill length
--   Chinstrap: Longest bill length (mean: 48.8mm) , close to Gentoo and highest bill depth, close to adelie
+-   Chinstrap: Longest bill length, close to Gentoo and highest bill depth, close to adelie
 -  Didnt observe significant differences in means or standard deviations in Adelie Penguins features across the three islands.
 -   Mean and median were close in all variables. slight difference in chinstrap and Gentoo penguins suggesting slight right skewedness.
+- Std Deviation is high but consistent across species.
+Standard deviation is the measure of dispersion from the mean.
 -   Bimodal distributions for body mass of Adelie and Gentoo.
 Multimodal for Chinstrap penguins.
 -   Bimodal distribution for Chinstrap flipper length.
 Multimodal for Gentoo bill length.
-- Bill depth: unimodal
+Bill depth: unimodal for all species
-- Std Deviation is high but consistent across species.
-Standard deviation is the measure of dispersion but from the mean.
-.

 <br>